Never give up on the game - ExBulletin

 Never give up on the game

-Tennis has a dim view of competitors giving up in a match and refueling can even cost professionals penalties and a fine.
+Tennis has a dim view of competitors giving up in a match and ‘refuelling’ can even cost professionals penalties and a fine.

-Commonly called refueling, giving up a match before it’s over if you’re not injured, ill or disabled in any way is not only against the spirit of the game, but there are clear rules against it in both the ATP and WTA .
+Commonly referred to as ‘refueling’, giving up a match before it is over if you are not injured, ill or disabled in any way is not only against the spirit of the game, but there are clear rules against it in both the ATP as WTA.

-Despite many having some hard and fast ideas about what refueling looks like, it is a subjective decision for the umpires and it is rare for a player to be called up on a quick descent unless their body language and play make it crystal clear that they are giving up. .
+Despite many having some hard and fast ideas about what ‘refueling’ looks like, it is a subjective call to the umpires and it is rare for a player to be called up on a fast descent unless their body language and play make it crystal clear to them. have given up.

 The last notable example of a player being penalized for lack of effort was when Nick Kyrgios was infamous in his 2016 Shanghai Masters loss to Mischa Zverev.